-3. Charity Commission Inquiry: Safeguarding & Governance Review & Reform
+3. Charity Commission Inquiry: Safeguarding and Governance Review

-Over the last three years we have worked hard, both as a community and as a charity, to put in place the necessary governance and safeguarding reforms recommended in the Lewis Silkin Report and to fully cooperate with the Charity Commission’s inquiry.
-We set out here a summary and timeline of the main organisational changes and reforms undertaken in this period.
+Since 2017, we have worked together, both as a community and as a charity, to put in place the necessary governance and safeguarding reforms recommended in the Lewis Silkin Report and to fully cooperate with the Charity Commission’s inquiry which concluded in November 2020.
+We set out here a summary and timeline of the main organisational changes and reforms undertaken in this period and you can read the Charity Commission’s findings here.

 3.1 Key leadership and personnel changes: